Benzodiazepine Overdose: Treatment & What to Expect (2025)

 • Gastric lavage

 Sometimes a hospital will also give a medication called flumazenil.
-According to the National Library of Medicine, flumazenil can completely reverse the effects of a benzo overdose.
-Multiple doses may even counteract many of the longer lasting benzodiazepines so there is little chance of an overdosed person slipping back into a coma.
+This medication can completely reverse the effects of a benzo overdose.
+Multiple doses may even counteract many of the longer-lasting benzodiazepines, so there is little chance of an overdosed person slipping back into a coma.